xamionex/DarkwoodCustomizer/Readme.md

   - plugins
     - DarkwoodCustomizer.dll

+## Versions 1.3.4+ Configuration
+### I recommend also installing ConfigurationManager
+### [(Download here)](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases/download/v18.3/BepInEx.ConfigurationManager.BepInEx5_v18.3.zip)﻿ which will help in configuring my mod.
+You just extract that zip into your game folder and press F1 in-game and you can configure everything except custom items/characters, those you will have to edit manually, which I recommend to use VSCode or notepad++ for.

 ## Configuration

 You can change configurations of the mod inside Bepinex/Config and opening the .cfg with a text editor, yes, you can use notepad.\